Mountain King (video game): Hidden level

-Mountain King has a hidden level (called Glitch Heaven) which can be reached by jumping from the tip of a ledge located on the mountain peak at the top of the game screen.
+Mountain King has a hidden level which can be reached by jumping from the tip of a ledge located on the mountain peak at the top of the game screen.
 Timed correctly, the player will catch the very bottom rung of a higher ladder.
 The ladder leads into a hidden level of ladders and platforms.
 At the very top of this area are two strange ghost-like figures, but there is no reward or bonus for entering this level, and the level is extremely difficult to navigate (with falling from the various ladders a common occurrence).

 Soundtrack

 The game prominently features Edvard Grieg's 1875 composition, In the Hall of the Mountain King from Peer Gynt, after collecting the Golden Crown.

 Reception

 Softline stated that Mountain King is "a game worth playing" which "is also something more [than a game], something like a fantasy or adventure".
 Antic praised Mountain King for its gameplay and intelligent use of music and sound.